Thursday, December 12, 2019

 This post was updated 2022.

-You're in the right place!
+You've come to the right place!
 Today I'll show you three completely do-able ways to stop wishing your scrapbooking was done and do it!

-Or, for a very thorough and in-depth look at photo organizing (and why storing and preserving are not the same thing), watch my 3-part series!
+For a very thorough and in-depth look at photo organizing (and why storing and preserving are not the same thing), watch my 3-part series!

 Part 1 is "Organizing and Decluttering Photos"